 Whoever you name as your power of attorney will handle your financial affairs in the event you are physically or mentally incapacitated.
 Choose your advocate wisely.
 The person you choose should be trustworthy and knowledgeable enough to pay bills, handle lawsuits, and manage assets in general.

 The person you choose for financial power of attorney should also be strong enough to respect your final wishes, even if other family members disagree.
 An estate attorney can help you determine the best candidates for the job.

 Amakes medical decisions on your behalf if you are incapacitated.
 Make sure whoever you pick is someone who will respect your final wishes, even if there’s opposition from other family members.
 For example, some family members might be reluctant to take you off of life support, even if it’s what you would have wanted.

 A common mistake people make is choosing someone who won’t be emotionally strong enough to make the tough decisions.
 For example, our estate planning lawyers at Foster & Harmon wouldn’t recommend choosing your most soft-hearted child to advise doctors to withhold nutrition and hydration while you are in an irreversible coma.

 While you can have the same person be power of attorney for finances and healthcare, some of our clients choose to split up these responsibilities between two people.
 Our elder care attorney can help you determine what is best for your unique circumstances, as well as answer any questions you may have about your living will.

 Our Lansing elder law attorneys at Foster & Harmon are ready to help you create an estate plan that honors your final wishes.
 We also are able to help with last will and testaments, Social Security, asset protection, family law options, and more.
-To schedule your free consultation, call (517) 337-4600.
+To schedule your free initial phone consult, call (517) 337-4600.
 We look forward to hearing from you!